datakind/student-success-tool/src/webapp/README.md

 In general, the service account used to run this service in GCP will also need to be granted Databricks access in the equivalent environment.

+### Local VSCode Debugging

+From the Run & Debug panel (⇧⌘D on 🍎) you can run the [debug launch config](../../.vscode/launch.json) for the webapp or worker modules.
+This will allow you to set breakpoints within the source code while the applications are running.